BenRacicot/nx-example/README.md

 ## Start the application

-Run `npx nx serve example` to start the development server.
-Happy coding!
+Run `npx nx serve server` to start the development server.
+Run `npx nx serve client` to start the development client.

 ## Build for production